hjl-tools/cet-smoke-test/kernel/note/README.md

 in the PT_NOTE segment.
 CET should be enabled by kernel.
 4. ibt4: It has a regular GNU_PROPERTY_X86_FEATURE_1_AND note in the PT_NOTE segment.
 CET should be enabled by kernel.
+5. ibt5: It has 2 NT_GNU_PROPERTY_TYPE_0 notes in the PT_NOTE segment.
+CET should be disabled by kernel.

 Shadow stack mismatch: